John F. Sowa

 A learning system, natural or artificial, responds to new information by modifying its internal representations in a way that enables the system to respond more effectively to its environment.
 Systems that use network representations can modify the networks in three ways:

 Commercially, rote memory is of enormous importance, since the world economy depends on exact record keeping.
-For such applications, information is sometimes stored in tables, as in relational databases, but networks are also used.
-Either representation could be converted to the other.
+For such applications, information is sometimes stored in tables, as in relational databases.
+But the Semantic Web and related methods are more flexible for information that is not as rigidly structured as a table.
+However, any information represented in one can be converted to the other.
 For better efficiency and usability, most database systems add indexes to speed up the search, and they support query languages, such as SQL, which perform transformations to extract and combine the information necessary to answer a request.
 Since a learning system must be able to distinguish common features and exceptions among similar examples, another feature is essential: the ability to measure similarity and to search the database for networks that are similar, but not identical to any given example.

 Neural nets are a widely-used technique for learning by changing the weights assigned to the nodes or arcs of a network.
 Their name, however, is a misnomer, since they bear little resemblance to actual neural mechanisms.
 Figure 15 shows a typical neural net, whose input is a sequence of numbers that indicate the relative proportion of some selected features and whose output is another sequence of numbers that indicate the most likely concept charcterized by that combination of features.
 In an application such as optical character recognition, the features might represent lines, curves, and angles, and the concepts might represent the letters that have those features.